Kp31072001/consul/Errors.md

     ## Solution :
     1. Created a local Storage and set that as the storageClass in the values.yaml
     2. Created emplty directory to keep the consul data
+    3. Removed everything on persistance Claim
+    4. in templets in the official chart in server-statefulset.yaml everything was removed after line no. 581